 so far as no income tax charge has arisen in respect of these lump sums.

-In addition, if the member had a pension in payment before 6 April 2006, 25% of the amount of the deemed BCE under paragraph 20 Schedule 36 FA 2004 that occurred immediately before the first BCE is included in the lump sum transitional tax-free amount.
+If the member had a pension in payment before 6 April 2006 and had no benefit crystallisation even between the 5 April 2006 and 5 April 2024, 25% of the amount of the deemed BCE under paragraph 20 Schedule 36 FA 2004 that occurred immediately before the first BCE is included in the lump sum transitional tax-free amount.

 The lump sum transitional tax-free amount is used to determine an individual’s available lump sum allowance, see PTM174100.